Mary Seacole: Recognition

-A campaign to erect a statue of Seacole in London was launched on 24 November 2003, chaired by Clive Soley, Baron Soley.
-The design of the sculpture by Martin Jennings was announced on 18 June 2009.
+A campaign to erect a statue of Seacole in London was launched in November 2003, chaired by Clive Soley, Baron Soley.
+The design of the sculpture by Martin Jennings was announced in June 2009.
 There was significant opposition to the siting of the statue at the entrance of St Thomas' Hospital, but it was unveiled on 30 June 2016.
 The words written by Russell in The Times in 1857 are etched on to Seacole's statue: "I trust that England will not forget one who nursed her sick, who sought out her wounded to aid and succour them, and who performed the last offices for some of her illustrious dead."
 The making of the Jennings statue was recorded in the ITV documentary David Harewood: In the Shadow of Mary Seacole (2016) along with her life story.

 A short animation about Mary Seacole was adapted from a book entitled Mother Seacole, published in 2005 as part of the bicentenary celebrations.
 Seacole was featured in BBC's 2009 series, Horrible Histories, where she is portrayed by Dominique Moore.
 Viewer complaints about the show led the BBC Trust to conclude that the episode's portrayal of "racial issues was materially inaccurate".
 A biopic of her life was proposed in 2019 by Racing Green Pictures and producer Billy Peterson, with Gugu Mbatha-Raw as Mary Seacole.
 It was intended to release the film in 2020.

 A two-dimensional sculpture of Seacole was erected in Paddington in 2013.
 On 14 October 2016, Google celebrated her with a Google Doodle.